 Data Reassessments for REC-1 Waters

 For waterbodies covered under the ISWEBE Plan, this is the first Integrated Report cycle for which fecal coliform is no longer considered a valid indicator assessing support of the REC-1 beneficial use, and fecal coliform LOEs from prior cycles were not transferred to the 2020-2022 cycle.
 Additionally, past assessments did not distinguish between inland freshwater and inland saline water.
 All inland saline water assessments included all indicator bacteria data available (i.e., total coliform, fecal coliform, E. coli, enterococci), gave equal preference to geomean and STV, and used water quality thresholds from various references.
-The updated bacteria objectives in the ISWEBE Plan, adopted in 2019, supersede most other water quality objectives associated with the REC-1 use.
+The revised bacteria objectives in the ISWEBE Plan, adopted in 2019, supersede most other water quality objectives associated with the REC-1 use.

 The REC-1 threshold in the Ocean Plan for total coliform was eliminated as part of the 2019 Amendment.
 As a result, no new total coliform data were assessed for REC-1 in ocean waters.
 All past REC-1 LOEs based solely on total coliform were retired.
-Listing decisions were based on the updated objective for enterococci and the objective for fecal coliform.
+Listing decisions were based on the revised objective for enterococci and the objective for fecal coliform.

 Additionally, historical LOEs may have used E. coli as a measurement for fecal coliform.
 All past E. coli LOEs were retired and not used in the 2020-2022 Integrated Report for marine waters if enterococci or fecal coliform data collected since 2010 were available in the waterbody to determine standard attainment.
 Indicator bacteria (total coliform, fecal coliform, E. coli, enterococci) populations may fluctuate substantially on a daily, seasonal, or yearly basis.
 Lacking constant inputs, they do not persist in the environment for a long period and effects are of relatively short duration.
 As a result, the historical levels of indicator bacteria in the waterbody may be a poor indicator of current risks to human health, particularly when more recent data are available to sufficiently assess the water quality standard.
 Additionally, water quality conditions in waterbodies have changed as a result of management actions that have been implemented to address bacteria sources.
 Unrepresentative data may result in incorrectly placing or not placing a water body segment on the CWA section 303(d) List.
 This could result in the unnecessary expenditure of public resources or missing a problem completely.
 Therefore, historic indicator bacteria data collected prior to 2010, were evaluated pursuant to these considerations and were not used to assess water quality standards attainment when more recent data were sufficient to make a listing recommendation.